nalDaniels/CloudWatchAgentDeployment/Deployment-instructions.md

 </p>

 ## Deployment Instructions:
+1. **You MUST clone, branch, make the update to the Jenkinsfile, and merge back into main, before you start your Jenkins build!!!**
-1. Create a T.2 micro in your public subnet
+2. Create a T.2 micro in your public subnet
-2. Create a Security Group with ports: 80, 8080, 8000, and 22
+3. Create a Security Group with ports: 80, 8080, 8000, and 22
-3. Install Jenkins and install the following on the T.2 micro:
+4. Install Jenkins and install the following on the T.2 micro:
     - "python3.10-venv", "python-pip", "ngnix"
-4. Install the following plugin: “Pipeline Keep Running Step”
+5. Install the following plugin: “Pipeline Keep Running Step”
-5. Once you've installed Nginx, edit the configuration file "/etc/nginx/sites-enabled/default" with the information below:
+6. Once you've installed Nginx, edit the configuration file "/etc/nginx/sites-enabled/default" with the information below:
 ```
 #First change the port from 80 to 5000, see below:
 server {